mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ...
 // The JDBC example becomes:
-String gender = rs.getString("gender"); // deserialize
-gender = intern( gender );              // internalize
+String gender = rs.getString("gender"); // deserialize bytes to new object gender = intern( gender );              // replace new object with cached one
 {% endhighlight %}

 To reuse data, all it takes is a map lookup for a value that is equal to its key.
+This trick works because Java's Strings are essentially **value types** - they are unmutable and differ only by state.
+So it doesn't matter to which "female" instance your reference points, and all of them might as much point to same.

 And this is not a String-only trick — it works for all **value types**.
 We could intern `Longs`, `Integers`, or any other type.
 Any object, as long as it doesn't have [_identity_](https://en.wikipedia.org/wiki/Identity_(object-oriented_programming)), can be interned using a similar map.

 ## A Better Way to Intern

-This approach to intern has a flaw: we allocate objects *before* checking the cache.
+This approach to intern has a performance flaw: we need an instance of a object to invoke intern, and thus we need to unmarshall objects *before* hitting the cache.
+We still pay allocations and unmarshalling cost only to discard object immediately.
 And Java's `intern()` isn't better; it suffers from same issue.

-To avoid allocation stalls and truly save memory, we should avoid unmarshalling entirely and reuse data *before* it is converted to an object!
+Better way to intern would be to hit the cache before unmarshalling, and to unarshal object only if it isn't present in cache.
+This way we can avoid allocation stalls, ignore GC cycles and save CPU cycles spent on unmarshalling objects.

 What we want is to fetch an interned object based on its marshaled representation:

-{% highlight java linenos %}
+{% highlight java %}
-final HashMap<byte[], String> internMap = new HashMap<>();
+final HashMap<byte[], String> internMap = new HashMap<>();  // serialised data to instance mapping

 String intern(byte[] data) {
     return internMap.computeIfAbsent(data, key -> new String(key, StandardCharsets.UTF_8));